-After you upgrade your computer to a new version of Windows, like Windows 11, if your D-Link Mouse / Keyboard Drivers are not working, you can fix the problem by updating the drivers.
-It is possible that your Mouse / Keyboard driver is not compatible with the newer version of Windows.
-You can install drivers manually by matching your model and operating system.
+After you upgrade your computer to a new version of Windows, like Windows 11, if your D-Link Mouse / Keyboard is not working, you can fix the problem by updating the drivers.
+It is possible that your mouse / keyboard driver is not compatible with the newer version of Windows.
+You can install mouse / keyboard drivers manually by matching your model and operating system.
 Or, use our D-Link Mouse / Keyboard Driver Update Utility to download and install the correct driver automatically.

 |D-Link Mouse / Keyboard Driver Update Utility||Install the driver automatically|

 |D-Link USB Serial Port Driver||Install the driver automatically||Download driver|

 |D-Link Genius mouse Driver||Install the driver automatically||Download driver|

 |D-Link DUB-E100 Driver||Install the driver automatically||Download driver|

 |D-Link DUB-E100 USB 2.0 to Fast Ethernet Adapter Driver||Install the driver automatically||Download driver|

 |D-Link Serial on USB Port Driver||Install the driver automatically||Download driver|